 AKDN is engaged at all levels of education, from pre-primary through to university.
 Attention to quality is central, and learning achievement is improving significantly.
-More than 313,000 students and 5,800 teachers and school heads benefitted from these education activities in 2020.
+In 2023, we reached over 320,000 learners.
+We worked with 9,600 educators, and 23,000 parents and caregivers.

 The Aga Khan Education Service (AKES), Afghanistan has been operating since 2004.
 It delivers non-formal education programmes run by local staff in Badakhshan, Baghlan, Balkh, Kabul, Bamyan, Kunduz and Samangan, often in remote villages.
 These serve over 33,000 students.